Asif Khan

 prof_pic.jpg

 I have a PhD from the University of Edinburgh, advised by Prof. Amos Storkey in the Bayesian and Neural Systems research group.
 My doctoral research was at the intersection of geometry and deep representation learning.
-The machine learning topics that are of particular interest to me:
+Please look at my publications for further insights into my work and research.

 Selected Publications